TrueBlocks/trueblocks-core/README.md

 chifra slurp --fmt:csv 0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2 > weth.csv
 ```

-Now you have a ten-thousand line file for your spreadsheet software.
+Now you have a ten-thousand line file for your spreadsheet collection.

 These two examples don't even scratch the surface!
 To figure out how to make the query you
 want, check out [the full list of chifra commands and options](./docs/chifra.md).